Bubblin-Superbooks/the-solar-system/README.md

 # The-Solar-System
 A quick and immersive journey through our Solar System with a soft primer on Gravitational Physics.
-Must read for aspiring astronomers, star-gazers and science enthusiasts of all ages out there.
+A must read for aspiring astronomers, star-gazers and people from all walks of life.
+I mean you know we're gonna get out there soon!

-Learn how our planetary system works, what it's like in space and how astronomy connects all pieces of science together!
+Learn how our planetary system works, what it's like to be in space and how astronomy started it all.

 # Superbook

 The book is deployed here: [The Solar System](https://bubbl.in/cover/the-solar-system-by-marvin-danig)

 # Project
-This book was written using [Bookiza Framework](http://bookiza.io).
+This book was rewritten using [Bookiza Framework](http://bookiza.io).

 # Development